 - Elements of Speech Communication: The Audience

 1. Elements of Speech Communication: The Audience

 At its simplest, communication consists of a speaker, a message, and a receiver.
 Following this model, your speech represents the message.
 Naturally, this makes you the speaker.
 To whom you speak then, represents the receiver: in this case, your audience.

 It is important to remember that you should not stereotype or make assumptions about your audience based on their demographics; however, you can use these elements to inform the language, context, and delivery of your speech.
-The first question you should ask yourself, before you begin crafting your speech, is this: "Who is my audience?"
+The first question you should ask yourself before you begin crafting your speech is "Who is my audience?"

 As you begin to answer this question for yourself, here are some key elements to consider as you begin to outline and define your audience:

-a demographic criterion: a characteristic used to classify people for statistical purposes, such as age, race, or gender
+- A demographic criterion: a characteristic used to classify people for statistical purposes, such as age, race, or gender.